-Due to social distancing requirements, it is neccessary for anyone wishing to attend a weekly fencing session to book a slot as places are limited.
+Due to social distancing requirements, it is neccessary for anyone wishing to attend an adult weekly fencing session to book a slot as places are limited.

 A Full risk assessment has been carried out and is available to view

 Fencing Equipment Cleaning Guidelines and Protocols

 British Fencing have produced a protocols document which covers all aspect of cleaning fencing equipment.
 Abingdon Fencing club will expect all members to follow these guidelines.

 Questions raised from recent survey with responses

 What actions do you consider Abingdon Fencing Club need to take to make you feel safe?